isomerpages/nlb-reference/_science-technology-physical-sciences/air-pollution.md

 **The Impacts of Air Pollution on Health and Economy in Southeast Asia**

 Taghizadeh-Hesary, F., & Taghizadeh-Hesary, F. (2020).
 The Impacts of Air Pollution on Health and Economy in Southeast Asia. *Energies,* *13*(7), 1812.
-Retrieved 2021, February 23, from Proquest Central via NLB’s eResources website [http://eresources.nlb.gov.sg/main/browse/resource/1111/](http://eresources.nlb.gov.sg/main/browse/resource/1111/){:target="blank"}
+Retrieved 2021, February 23, from [Proquest Central](http://eresources.nlb.gov.sg/main/browse/resource/1111/){:target="blank"} via NLB’s eResources website.

 Ambient air pollution from fossil fuel use has a latent cost, that is public health issues such as respiratory diseases, lung cancer and long-term economic burdens.
 In Southeast Asia, lung cancer are leading causes of cancer-related deaths.
 This study uses 2000-2016 data for ten Southeast Asian countries to examine the possible associations between emissions, lung cancer, and the economy.
 Results confirm that CO2 and PM2.5 are major risk factors for lung cancer in the region.
 However, increased use of renewable energy and higher healthcare expenditure tends to reduce lung cancer prevalence.